 \section{Introduction}

-The locking between linear and angular momentum in chiral media has been recognized as an important factor in governing their electronic and spin transport properties \cite{yan2023locking,yan2023locking2,yan2024lockingreview}.
-More recently, attention has also shifted to such correlations in nuclear vibrations with angular momentum, often referred to as chiral phonons, which have been observed and analyzed in a variety of systems \cite{zhu2018phononexp,ueda2023np,wang2024summary,ishito2023phononexp,zhang2015theory,zhang2019theory,CISS_interface,science2023magnetic,gao2024exp,juraschek2022theory,science2023magnetic,zhu2018phononexp,gao2024exp,ueda2023np}].
+The correlation between linear and angular momenta of charge or energy carriers in chiral media, often referred to as linear-angular momentum locking \cite{yan2023locking,yan2023locking2,yan2024lockingreview}, has been recognized as an important factor governing electronic and spin transport properties.
+More recently, attention has also shifted to such correlations for nuclear vibrations with angular momentum, often referred to as chiral phonons, which have been observed and analyzed in a variety of systems \cite{zhu2018phononexp,ueda2023np,wang2024summary,ishito2023phononexp,zhang2015theory,zhang2019theory,CISS_interface,science2023magnetic,gao2024exp,juraschek2022theory,science2023magnetic,zhu2018phononexp,gao2024exp,ueda2023np}.
 While most studies have focused on such motions in crystalline systems, our earlier studies have revealed that angular–linear momentum locking can arise not only in crystalline solids but also in isolated chiral molecules \cite{ethan2023quantifying,jichen2024quantifying}.
 Interest in chiral phonons has been further fueled by proposals implicating them mechanistically in the chiral-induced spin selectivity (CISS) effect \cite{Spin-Seedback,CISS_interface,Fransson2022temperature,Fransson2020Prb,bian2025phase}.
 It has also been suggested \cite{chen2022diodetheory} that this correlation between linear and angular momentum can lead to preferred directionality of energy transfer in such systems but, since phonons with positive and negative angular (and corresponding linear) momenta appear symmetrically a crystal spectral distribution, the actual realization of this phenomenon is not assured.

 In this paper we describe analytical and numerical studies of directional energy transport in chiral molecules.
 Our primary finding is that the combination of molecular chirality and phase-controlled driving can lead to highly directionally asymmetric energy flow without any asymmetry in the system-bath couplings.